OGRECave/ogre/Docs/src/rtss.md

 # Runtime Shader Generation {#rtss}

-With D3D11 and GL3, support for fixed pipeline functionality was removed.
-Meaning you can only render objects using shaders.

-While @ref High-level-Programs offer you maximal control and flexibility over how your objects are rendered, writing and maintaining them is also a very time consuming task.

-The Run Time Shader System or RTSS for short is the %Ogre way of managing Shaders and their variations.
-Initially it was created as a drop-in-replacement to the Fixed-Function Pipeline (FFP) for RenderSystems that lacked it.
-However, since then it grew to a general way to express shader functionality in @ref Material-Scripts without having to manually write shaders.
+The Run Time Shader System (RTSS) is the %Ogre answer for managing Shaders and their variations.
+Initially created as a drop-in replacement for the Fixed-Function Pipeline (FFP) on RenderSystems that lacked it, it has since evolved into a general framework for defining shader functionality within @ref Material-Scripts without the need to manually write shader code.

+While @ref High-level-Programs provide maximal control and flexibility, writing and maintaining them can be time-consuming.
-While the resulting shaders are less optimized, they offer the following advantages:
+Although RTSS-generated shaders may be slightly less optimized than hand-tuned code, they offer significant advantages:

-* Save development time e.g. when your target scene has dynamic lights and the number changes, fog changes and the number of material attributes increases the total count of needed shaders dramatically.
-It can easily cross 100 and it becomes a time consuming development task.
-* Reusable code - once you've written the shader extension you can use it anywhere due to its independent nature.
+*   **Reduced development time:** Managing shader variations for scenes with dynamic lights, fog, and varying material attributes can quickly lead to an explosion in the number of required shaders (often exceeding 100).
+RTSS handles this complexity automatically.
+*   **Reusability:** Shader extensions are modular and independent, allowing them to be easily reused across different materials.
-* Custom shaders extension library - enjoy the shared library of effects created by the community.
-Unlike hand written shader code, which may require many adjustments to be plugged into your own shader code, using the extensions library requires minimum changes.
+*   **Extensibility:** Benefit from a library of community-created effects.
+Unlike manually merging shader code, which often requires significant adjustments, using the extensions library is straightforward.

-For fixed function function properties, the RTSS will read the standard `pass` and `texture_unit` definitions, so no changes are required.
-To enable features that go beyond the possibilities of the FFP, you have to define an additional `rtshader_system` block with the respective properties.
+RTSS leverages Ogre's technique scheme mechanism to generate techniques on the fly when a requested scheme is missing.
+For example, if the FFP is unavailable, the Ogre::MSN_SHADERGEN scheme is requested.
+Since materials typically define techniques for Ogre::MSN_DEFAULT, RTSS intercepts the request, creates a new technique for Ogre::MSN_SHADERGEN, and generates the corresponding shaders.
+For standard Fixed Function properties, RTSS automatically parses the existing `pass` and `texture_unit` definitions from the Ogre::MSN_DEFAULT technique, requiring no changes to your materials.

+To access advanced features beyond standard FFP capabilities, you can define `rtshader_system` blocks with specific properties.

+@par
+Format: `rtshader_system [dstTechniqueSchemeName]`
+@par
+Example: `rtshader_system HDR`

+@param dstTechniqueSchemeName the target scheme name.
+Default is `ShaderGeneratorDefaultScheme`.

-For instance, the FFP only allows per-vertex lighting.
-To request per-pixel lighting, you would add the following block to a pass:
+For instance, the FFP only allows Phong lighting.
+To request PBR lighting, you would add the following block to a pass:

-@snippet Samples/Media/materials/scripts/RTShaderSystem.material rtss_per_pixel
+@snippet Samples/Media/materials/scripts/Examples.material rtss_pbr

 To modify the default lighting stage [see below](@ref rtss_custom_api).
-For more examples see `Media/RTShaderLib/materials/RTShaderSystem.material`.

 @tableofcontents